DeepikaA777/Python-Projects/README.md

 # 🧑‍🎓 Author

-Deepika
+- Deepika
-Python enthusiast | Learner | Passionate about building simple tools
+- Python enthusiast | Learner | Passionate about building Python Projects

 # 📜 License

-This project is open-source and available under the MIT License.
+- This project is open-source and available under the MIT License.